The-Strategy-Unit/nhp_scenario_comparisons/inst/app/model-version-warning.md

-The New Hospitals Programme Demand and Capacity Model (NHP D&C Model) has changed over time, preventing comparisons between different model versions.
+The New Hospital Programme (NHP) demand model has changed over time, preventing comparisons between different model versions.

 A key reason for this is that over time the types of potentially mitigatable activity (TPMA) included in the model have changed.